astroumd/lmtoy/docs/pipeline.md

-When an LMT observing script finishes, there is a unique **obsnum**, which records the instrument, observing mode, and possibly other obsnum's needed for calibration.
+When an LMT observing script finishes, there is a unique **obsnum**, which records the instrument, observing mode, and possibly other obsnum(s) needed for calibration.
 The raw data is a set of netCDF files identified by one or more obsnum's, its organization differs on the instrument (currently RSR and WARES based are the two modes).

-The obsnum is the only identifier needed to run the pipeline.
+The obsnum is the only identifier required to run the pipeline.
 From the obsnum the instrument can be discovered, and the pipeline has sensible defaults for each instrument.
-Of course PI/PL parameters (PIPL's) can be passed on the bypass these default settings.
+Of course PI/PL parameters (PIPL's) can be passed on to bypass these default settings.
 An example:

       $ SLpipeline.sh obsnum=79448 pix_list=-0,5 extent=240

 would process Sequoia data, remove beams 0 and 5 from the default list (0..15), and produce a square map of 240 arcsec.
 The last two keyword are optional.
-Use --help to get more help:
+Use --help (or -h) to get more help:

       $ SLpipeline.sh --help
       $ seq_pipeline.sh --help
       $ rsr_pipeline.sh --help

-to get generic help, and instrument specific help.
+to get generic help, and instrument specific help for the last two.

 ## Where is the work done

-When observing concludes, raw data will show up in your $DATA_LMT.
+When observing concludes, raw data will (eventually) show up in your $DATA_LMT.
 Depending on where your $DATA_LMT is, this could be seconds, minutes or days.
-Or you can get it yourself :-)
+Or you will need to get it yourself :-)

 How do you know if an obsnum is present?
-One possible way is the lmtinfo.py script:
+One possible way is the `lmtinfo.py` script:

       $ lmtinfo.py  123456